dunnkers/fseval/README.md

 3. **Feature ranking**, using `feature_ranking_`.

 Main functionality:
 - 📊 **Online dashboard**.
 Experiments can be uploaded to [wandb](https://wandb.ai) for seamless experiment tracking and visualization.
+Feature importance and subset validation plots are built-in.
 - 🔄 **Scikit-Learn integration**.
 Integrates nicely with [sklearn](https://scikit-learn.org/).
 Any estimator that implements `fit` is supported.
 - 🗄 **Dataset adapters**.
 Datasets can be loaded dynamically using an _adapter_.
 [OpenML](https://www.openml.org/search?type=data) support is built-in.
 - 🎛 **Synthetic dataset generation**.
 Synthetic datasets can be generated and configured right in the library itself.